 Neighborhood Median Price YOY DOM Lot Size Sales Top School

-†High Pines + Ponce-Davis figures combine two sub-areas that behave differently.
-YOY is mix-driven: Ponce-Davis medians held up and ticked up 3.6% year over year on a like-for-like basis.
+†High Pines + Ponce-Davis figures combine two sub-areas that behave differently, and 15 closings in a quarter is too small a sample for a firm year-over-year read; price per square foot ran $1,255, up 16.4%.
 Lot size shows the two medians separately: 0.27 AC across High Pines, 0.85 AC across Ponce-Davis.
 Individual Ponce-Davis estate parcels commonly run from roughly half an acre to 2+ acres, so the 0.85 is a midpoint, not a ceiling.
 See the High Pines + Ponce-Davis guide for the full sub-area breakdown.

 Want a detailed analysis for a specific street or price range?
 Call 786-223-1117 or Schedule a Consultation.